avila209/CMPE_195/README.md

     5. Find a long, 2-core (or 4) insulated wire for connecting the Arduino and RPi (Microwave sensor info).
 Should solder the waterproof connector between them.
     6. Find an LED Light indicator for Blind Spot (Modularity - if user does not want/need the screen and RPi).
        Example: [KIA Lights](https://www.ebay.com/i/183941072754?chn=ps&norover=1&mkevt=1&mkrid=711-117182-37290-0&mkcid=2&itemid=183941072754&targetid=874450542391&device=c&mktype=pla&googleloc=9032168&poi=&campaignid=9343999437&mkgroupid=103102736148&rlsatarget=aud-762207186714:pla-874450542391&abcId=1139336&merchantid=101492499&gclid=Cj0KCQiAkePyBRCEARIsAMy5SctQ5NckdIsExAfQYjG4616pFNezB2RSsZuSuKeKJnsuPxd1MI_JtQ4aAjNPEALw_wcB)
+    7. Add a button (or 12V input) to signal reversing and reading of backup sensors.
     7. Mount sensor on test vehicle.
 (Drill holes for Ultrasonic, Mount Microwave to sides of the bumper, Route cables to the trunk, splice brake light wires).